sambatriste/netty-wiki-translation/Using-as-a-generic-library.md

 ### Hashed wheel timer

 Hashed wheel timer is a scalable alternative to `java.util.Timer` and `java.util.concurrent.ScheduledThreadPoolExecutor`.
-It is capable of handling a very large number of scheduled tasks and their cancellations efficiently, as shown in the following table:
+It can handle many scheduled tasks and their cancellations efficiently, as shown in the following table:

 |                                                      | Schedule a new task | Cancel a task
 |------------------------------------------------------|---------------------|-------------------------------------------
 | `HashedWheelTimer`                                   | O(1)                | O(1)
 | `java.util.Timer` and `ScheduledThreadPoolExecutor`  | O(logN)             | O(logN) where N = number of pending tasks

-Internally, it uses a hash table whose key is the timing of a task to yield the constant time for most timer operations, whereas `java.util.Timer` uses a binary heap.
+Internally, it uses a hash table whose key is a task's timing to yield constant time for most timer operations. (`java.util.Timer` uses a binary heap.)

-For more information about hashed wheel timer, take a look into [these slides](http://www.cse.wustl.edu/~cdgill/courses/cs6874/TimingWheels.ppt) and [this paper](http://www.cs.columbia.edu/~nahum/w6998/papers/sosp87-timing-wheels.pdf).
+For more information about hashed wheel timer, please see [these slides](http://www.cse.wustl.edu/~cdgill/courses/cs6874/TimingWheels.ppt) and [this paper](http://www.cs.columbia.edu/~nahum/w6998/papers/sosp87-timing-wheels.pdf).

 ### Even more miscellaneous utilities